ISAKOS: 2023 Congress in Boston, MA USA

 Valgus Alignment Correlated With Worse Outcomes After Tibial Tubercle Anteromedialization

-Peter Cirrincione, BA, New York UNITED STATES
+Peter Cirrincione, MD, Chicago UNITED STATES

 Geoffrey S. Van Thiel, MD, MBA, Rockford, IL UNITED STATES